Joe Nicola: Ministries

 Nicola was a youth pastor from 1990-1999.

 In 1999, Nicola founded the non-denominational organization New Covenant Ministries in Independence.
 His teachings align with New Apostolic Reformation and Christian nationalism, including claims that Jesus intended to build a "world-reaching government of Heaven," describing the separation of church and state as a misnomer, and references to globalist conspiracy theories.

 Political career

 In 2022, Nicola ran against Mike Cierpiot, who he described as the "worst Republican in our area."
 Following redistricting, Nicola ran for the senate seat vacated by term-limited John Rizzo and defeated challenger Robert Sauls.
 Nicola garnered controversy when New Covenant Ministries donated to his election PAC.
 Nicola argued the donations are legal as the organization is not registered with the IRS as a nonprofit, however it has been registered as a nonprofit with the state and exempt from taxes since its founding.
 He swore into office in January 2025.

 In March 2025, Nicola conducted a two hour filibuster against a bill to subsidize the redevelopment of commercial buildings in downtown St. Louis, alleging that it would advance a globalist plot.

+In 2026, Nicola sponsored legislation to lower minimum wage for minors to $12.30, down from the state minimum of $15/hour.